Date: Oct-Nov 2015

 When Life Gives You Limes Make Wine

-MEMBERS ONLYVery, very interesting.
+Very, very interesting.
 I have to say that the zest of 21 limes for three gallons (11 L) of liquid seems like a lot of lime-y-ness to me!
-I can only imagine that indeed, it did have a very strong lime peel taste.
-My suggestion for “taming” this would be a dilution strategy.
-The aroma
+I can only imagine

 Sourcing Grapes